ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 ### Install with CocoaPods

 The OpenWhisk SDK for mobile is available for public distribution through CocoaPods.
-Assuming CocoaPods is installed, put the following lines into a file called 'Podfile' inside the starter app project directory.
+Assuming CocoaPods is installed, put the following lines into a file called `Podfile` inside the starter app project directory.

 ```ruby
 install! 'cocoapods', :deterministic_uuids => false